 - Eyes with previous corneal refractive surgery and unreliable biometry — case-by-case

-If a clinic has offered you a trifocal but your OCT shows any macular pathology, ask whether an EDOF or even a high-quality monofocal-plus would be a safer choice for you.
+If a clinic has offered you a trifocal but your OCT shows any macular pathology, ask whether an EDOF or a high-quality monofocal-plus would be a safer choice.
 A good consultant will encourage rather than discourage this question.

 Mix-and-match: trifocal in one eye, EDOF in the other